ihasq/apollo/README.md

 ## What's innovative
 + Cuts down input token cost to 80% maximum.
-+ Use comments to track changes like NASA's codebase, which reduces git object access.
++ Use comments to track changes like NASA's ancient codebase, which reduces git object access.

 ## Limitation
-+ **Divi is not your copilot.** Divi is an independent SWE, who understands your order and writes working code. you can observe and order it, but cannot modify by yourself.
++ **Apollo is not your copilot.** Apollo is an independent web developer, who understands your order and writes working code. you can observe and order it, but cannot modify by yourself.

 ## Prequesties
++ OpenAI or OpenAI-compatible LLM's valid API key.
+[Ask Gemini to get available LLMs](https://g.co/gemini/share/95bddb6381e8).
-Chromium-based web browser like latest Chrome/Edge/Opera, which supports FileSystem Access API.
++ Chromium-based latest web browser, such as Chrome/Edge/Opera, which supports FileSystem Access API.